Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/E204-ObjectStorage.md

             [https://lumidata.eu/46YXXXXXX:training.private/private-in-private.txt](https://lumidata.eu/46YXXXXXX:training.private/private-in-private.txt)
             work.

+        Note that `s3cmd info` show a URL for public objects, but the URL is not completely correct as the project number is missing.

     ???
 Remark "Check this remark only after the solution."
         So if we can access public objects in both public and private buckets, what is then the difference between both?